 Abstract:

 Background: Abdominal malignancy is a well-known cause of death worldwide.
-Treatment of abdominal malignancy (AM) include surgery, adjuvant and neoadjuvant chemo-radiotherapy according to the disease extend and stage of the disease.
-But like any surgeries, AM surgery has many complications.
-Among them venous thromboembolism is a serious one having an incidence 16% to as high as 38% globally.
+Treatment of abdominal malignancy (AM) includes surgery, adjuvant and neoadjuvant chemo-radiotherapy depending on the extent and stage of cancer.
+Like all surgeries, AM surgery carries several complications.
+Among them venous thromboembolism (VTE) is a particular serious one having an incidence 16% to as high as 38% globally.

-Methods and materials: This was a prospective cross sectional study conducted in a tertiary medical college and hospital of Dhaka, Bangladesh from January 2021 to December 2023.There was no VTE prophylaxis guideline in the institute.
+Methods and materials: This was a prospective cross sectional study conducted at a tertiary medical college and hospital of Dhaka, Bangladesh from January 2021 to December 2023.There was no institutional guideline for VTE prophylaxis.
 None of the patient received any standard VTE prophylaxis in the perioperative period.
 Statistical analysis was performed using IBM SPSS version 26.0.
-Statistical significance was defined as a p-value of < 0.05.
+A p-value of < 0.05 was considered statistically significant.
 Multivariable analysis using a binary logistic regression model was used to verify the independent risk factors for VTE in the post-operative patients.
 Variables identified as having a potential association (p < 0.05) in a univariate analysis were entered into each multivariable analysis model.

-Results: A total of number of 113 patients who underwent surgery for AM were included in the study.
-The included patients were divided into two groups: VTE and non-VTE group.
-Out of 113 patients, 11(9.73%) patients presented with DVT.
-Three patients (2.6%) had pulmonary embolism and all of them died in the post-operative period.
-Advanced age, prolong duration of surgery, advanced stage f disease, low albumin level, colorectal and gynecological surgery, raised D-dimer level and high Caprini scores were independent predictors of post-surgical VTE.
+Results: A total of 113 patients who underwent surgery for AM were included in the study.
+These patients were divided into two groups: VTE and non-VTE group.
+Among 113 patients, 11(9.73%) patients presented with DVT.
+Additionally, three patients (2.6%) had pulmonary embolism and all of them died in the post-operative period.
+Advanced age, prolong duration of surgery, advanced stage of disease, low albumin level, colorectal and gynecological surgery, elevated D-dimer level and high Caprini scores were independent predictors of post-surgical VTE.

-Conclusion: Post-operative VTE is a serious consequence following malignant abdominal surgery, according to the current study.
+Conclusion: According to the current study, post-operative VTE is a serious consequence following surgery for abdominal malignancy.
 In AM patients, several factors were responsible for the development of post-operative VTE.
 In order to determine the predictors of post-surgical VTE, more extensive multicenter research should be carried out.

 Key words: incidence, risk factors, venous thromboembolism, post-surgery